garyleefight/order-matching-app/README.md

   - Date discrepancies

 ### Workflow
-1. **Manage Transactions**: Add, view, and delete transactions in the database
+1. **Manage Orders**: Import orders via JSON file/paste or add manually one by one
-2. **Match Orders**: Upload orders as JSON array to match against existing transactions
+2. **Import & Match Transactions**: Upload transactions as JSON or add manually - automatically matches against orders
-3. **Review Pending Orders**: Approve or reject matched orders with confidence scores
+3. **Review Pending Transactions**: View matched transactions with scores, auto-fix mismatches, approve or reject
-4. **Persistent Storage**: Approved orders saved to SQLite database with full audit trail
+4. **Manage Transactions**: View all approved transactions with order details
+5. **Auto-Rejection**: Unmatched transactions are automatically rejected and saved for audit trail

 ### Technical Highlights
-- **Pending Orders System**: Matched orders saved to `pending_orders` table for review
+- **Pending Transactions System**: Matched transactions saved to `pending_transactions` table for review
+- **Auto-Fix Functionality**: One-click alignment of transaction fields with matched orders
 - **Status Tracking**: pending → approved/rejected with timestamps
+- **Approval Validation**: Prevents approval if customer, orderId, or item don't match the matched order
+- **Complete Audit Trail**: All transactions (matched and rejected) are persisted
-- **Modular Component Architecture**: Easy to extend and maintain
+- **MVC Architecture**: Clean separation with controllers, models, and services
-- **Proper Error Handling**: 4xx for client errors, 5xx for server errors
+- **Organized Components**: Components grouped by domain (order, transaction, pendingTransaction, modal)
+- **Sortable Tables**: Click headers to sort by any column
+- **Modal Views**: Clean UI for viewing/editing order and transaction details

 ## Tech Stack